Welcome to MIT Enterprise Forum

 Santa Barbara, CA

-Join us on October 17th, 2018, as we examine the historical backdrop of competitive video gaming and esports as a broadcast media phenomenon; game design and other factors driving the exceptional user/enthusiast growth dynamics; investor interest, and the evolution of monetization models.
+On October 17th, 2018, we examined the historical backdrop of competitive video gaming and esports as a broadcast media phenomenon; game design and other factors driving the exceptional user/enthusiast growth dynamics; investor interest, and the evolution of monetization models.

 How Technology is Transforming the Way Real Estate is Bought & Sold